Why do I need to take a language placement exam?

 Do I still need to take a placement exam if I only had very little of the language?

 YES!
 Our foreign language faculty will use the results of this test to determine your appropriate placement should you choose to study foreign language at Bellarmine.
-The WebCAPE is also used to determine whether you are eligible to take the STAMP (Standards-based Measurement of Proficiency) test to demonstrate proficiency in a foreign language and satisfy the requirement for BA degree candidates in Bellarmine College.
+The WebCAPE is also used to determine whether you are eligible to take the STAMP (Standards-based Measurement of Proficiency) test to demonstrate proficiency in a foreign language and satisfy the requirement for BA degree candidates in Bellarmine College of Arts and Sciences.

 Do I still need to take a placement exam if I’ve had some French, German, or Spanish, but I don’t feel confident and I want to take the Basic (101) course?